DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control

-NLACMs specify access control rules not already implemented in the database.
-Toward this, they have the following constraints: \begin{myitemize} \item Each role/user appears in only one row of the NLACM. \item Each view appears in only one column of the NLACM. \item (Principle of Failsafe Defaults): There can be roles, views in the DB that do not appear in the NLACM, and we assume they do NOT have any privileges defined. \item Empty cells are permitted, indicating no privilege is assigned. \item Non-empty cells indicate which SQL operators are permitted for a given role/user on a given view. \item Each role and each view can be expressed either as NL or SQL, and the privileges can be a list of SQL operators, or NL. \item Columns are table names expressed in NL, or view definitions that appear in the database.
+These IBAC-DB abstractions specify access control rules not already implemented in the database.
+Toward this, they have the following constraints: \begin{myitemize} \item Each role/user appears in only one row/element. \item Each view appears in only one column of a NLACM or TACM. \item (Principle of Failsafe Defaults): There can be roles, views in the DB that do not appear in these abstractions, and we assume they do NOT have any privileges defined. \item Empty cells are permitted, indicating no privilege is assigned. \item Non-empty cells indicate which SQL operators are permitted for a given role/user on a given view. \item These abstractions can represent both policy and implementation.
+That is, each role, view, access control permission, and temporal constraint can be expressed either as NL or SQL. \item Views represented in NLACM/TACM columns may or may not exist on the database.

 \end{myitemize}

 We provide a solution for specifying database access control policies in NL whose implementation is in SQL, but our solution is compatible with any language for implementing database access control.
 This is because of how database access control is implemented in RDBMSs.
 Whenever a user issues SQL queries, the DBMS uses specialized algorithms to check the query against GRANT statements~\cite{ferrari1996temporal, ferrari2000trbac}.
 Therefore, access control is carried out according to the \emph{SQL standard} rather than an implementation involving system internals.